 About Me

 My name is Eoin Woods and I have worked in software engineering of some sort for about 30 years.
-I’ve been lucky enough to work for a number of great companies during that time, including Groupe Bull, Sybase, Intertrust, Zuhlke, BGI (which is now part of BlackRock) and UBS.
-I’ve also been an independent consultant, which was another good experience.
+I’ve been lucky enough to work for a number of great companies during that time, including Endava, UBS, BGI (which is now part of BlackRock), Zuhlke, Intertrust, Sybase, LBMS (briefly) and Groupe Bull.

-Professionally, I am interested in a range of areas including software architecture, software sustainability, software security and DevOps.
+Professionally, I am interested in a range of areas including software architecture, legacy systems modernisation, software sustainability (particularly software energy efficiency) and software security.

 On the educational front, I have the usual collection of letters after my name, with BSc, MSc and PhD degrees in software engineering and the FBCS, MIET, CEng and CITP professional qualifications.
 I’m also a fellow of the International Association of Software Architects.

-I also maintain research links with a number of universities active in software architecture and sustainable software research, occasionally act as an external examiner for PhD examinations and I am a member of the Steering Committee of the International Conference on Software Architecture (ICSA).
+I also maintain research links with a number of universities active in software architecture and sustainable software research, including Birmingham, Lancaster, The Open University and VU in Amsterdam.
+As a result of these relationships I occasionally act as an external examiner for PhD examinations and sometimes collaborate with their research groups.
+I am also a regular member of the programme committee for the two premier international software architecture conferences, the International Conference on Software Architecture (ICSA) and the European Conference on Software Architecture (ECSA).

-Away from work I try to be the best father I can be to my daughter, who is now at university (yes, studying computer science, perhaps predictably!)
-I am also a keen trumpet player, playing a range of styles including wind band, brass band and classical, and I like anything with an engine (or an electric motor) that moves quickly, particularly Alfa Romeo, Audi and Jaguar road cars and motor racing, including saloon car, Formula-E and Formula 1.
+Away from work I am a father with a young person who is now at Cardiff University, perhaps predictably, studying computer science on the MSci course.
+I am also an active trumpet player, playing a range of styles including wind band, brass band and orchestra, and I like anything with an engine (or an electric motor) that moves quickly, particularly Alfa Romeo, Audi and Jaguar road cars and motor racing, including saloon car, Formula-E and Formula 1.

 If you would like to contact me, use the details on the Contact page.